RobertPeetsalu/MindTitan-assignment/README.md

 As this was the aspect of the task that contained unknown unknowns for me (never needed to write API-s before), I wrote it before any ML code.
 It took some time to learn Flask and API basics, but got done eventually.
 Requests to localhost port 5000 containing required restaurant features as a list in a JSON string will get a response with predicted rating.
 Other requests will get a Bad request error in JSON with instructions for a good request.

 ALGORITHM SELECTION AND PARAMETRIZATION
 As performance is said not to matter, any classification algorithm will do.
 I went with LinearSVC.
-If we give it the rating column with string values "0", "1" and "2", it does multiclass classification by calculating 3 hyperplanes dividing the feature space - one between each two restaurant rating categories.
+It does multiclass classification by dividing the feature space with 3 hyperplanes - one between each two restaurant rating categories.

 PIPELINE
 Each run of main.py retrains the model with current data.
-Features are pre-selected and don't need normalization nor standardization, so there's not much to do to improve pipeline accuracy.
+Features are pre-selected and don't need normalization nor standardization, so there's not much to do to improve pipeline accuracy and I skipped using Pipeline class altogether.